Table Of Contents

 Can we sell our marital home during divorce if it is at risk of foreclosure?

-What is the ordinary course of business in the context of a preliminary injunction?
+What is the ordinary course of business exception to the preliminary injunction?

-What kinds of extra expenses should I expect if I sell my home during a divorce?
+What extra expenses should I expect if I sell my home during a divorce?

 Is it possible for one party to keep the home and avoid a home sale?